davidajnered/imaginary/README.md

 ```

 ### Get a specific imaginary images
-Use the <b>index</b> option to select the image you want.
+Use the **index** option to select the image you want.
 Image index starts at one.
 Hover the image when editing your post or page to see the index number.
 Use any of the other options to customize your use of Imaginary.
 ```
 imaginary(array('index' => 1));
 ```